In Greek dairy war, milkmen cut out the middlemen

 "The blame isn't with producers - it's on everyone above them," he said one afternoon as he walked through his farm near Larissa as cows munched on hay near oleander blooms.

-On a recent summer evening, a steady stream of people - from young couples to fathers with toddlers in tow - drove up to a milk machine near the town centre and stuck glass bottles under a spout that poured down frothy milk for 90 cents per litre.
-The average price of milk stands at 1.28 euros per litre in Greece.
+On a recent summer evening, a steady stream of people - from young couples to fathers with toddlers in tow - drove up to a milk machine near the town center and stuck glass bottles under a spout that poured down frothy milk for 90 cents per liter.
+The average price of milk stands at 1.28 euros per liter in Greece.

-"It's the best quality and I save a euro a day," said Ioannis Pavlidis, 40, a school bus driver who buys two litres a day for his two daughters.
+"It's the best quality and I save a euro a day," said Ioannis Pavlidis, 40, a school bus driver who buys two liters a day for his two daughters.
 "The effort is commendable."

 (Writing by Deepa Babington; editing by Alessandra Galloni and Philippa Fletcher)